genexus-books/gx-super-app/Android/README.md

 To access the Mini Apps that are available on the Mini Apps Center, the class `SuperAppsHelper` is used.
 It's included in the `SuperAppsLib` library and accessed via the `Services.SuperApps` static field after [registering the `SuperAppsLib` module](https://github.com/genexus-colab/gx-super-app-backup/blob/d63a20f0ba839914c915fdd09aa9102946d021c2/Android/MiniAppCaller/app/src/main/java/com/genexus/superapps/bankx/application/BankingApplication.kt#L29) in the initialization of the class that extends `Application`.

-This class provides four methods to load Mini Apps, using different criteria.
+This class provides five methods to load Mini Apps, using different criteria.
-In all cases there are two parameters in common:
+The first returns only one mini-app, the rest returns a collection of Mini Apps and therefore has these 2 parameters in common:

 - `start: Int` 0-based index of the start of the page.
 - `count: Int` the number of elements to load (0 corresponds to unlimited).